-This position statement (1) summarizes the consensus view of GSA regarding the importance and value of diversity; (2) provides information that is intended to raise awareness among geoscience professionals implementing those policies and evaluating the short‐and long‐term consequences; and (3) encourages geoscientists to participate in implementing suitable diversity practices at local, regional, state, and national levels.
+This position statement (1) summarizes the consensus view of GSA regarding the Society’s commitment to diversity among GSA membership and to Earth literacy for all people; (2) provides information that is intended to raise awareness among geoscience professionals implementing those policies and evaluating the short‐and long‐term consequences; and (3) encourages geoscientists to participate in implementing suitable diversity practices at local, regional, state, and national levels.

 The diversity found among humans collectively speaks to a richness of resources, perspectives, and experience.
 A diverse membership (or workforce) is more capable, insightful, responsive, and dynamic than one that offers very little variety.
 Diversity today generally refers to variety in race, ethnicity, color, national origin, ancestry, sex, creed, religion, age, genetic information, sexual orientation, gender identity or expression, disability, veteran status, marital status, medical condition, pregnancy, education, class, political affiliation, or parental status.

 GSA should enhance its diversity—philosophically and operationally—thereby maximizing the benefit to society.
 Cultural variety supports diverse points of view and diverse positions on issues.
 Awareness of and respect for these issues is important in achieving solutions to problems that work well for all who are affected by them.
 It is through amalgamation of individual perspectives and diverse backgrounds and cultures coupled with higher-order thinking skills that issues can be identified and the full range of possible solutions to problems can be considered.